stephencweiss/gatsby-source-xkcd/README.md

 ## How to query

+Once added to the `gatsby-config.js` file, XKCD comics will be available via GraphQL.

-The nodes created by this source plugin depend on the configuration provided in `gatsby-node`.
+The nodes created by this source plugin depend on the configuration provided in `gatsby-config.js`.

 By default, this plugin will return the `latest` node.

-If you provide specific configuration, you will have access to:
+If you provide specific options, you will have access to:

 1. `latest`
 2. `comicIds`